Additional balancing lake

 • Are we building two new weirs?

-• Are we modifying an existing dam?
+• Are we weir an existing weir ?

 • Are we taking nature-based measures so that plants and animals can also cope better with the amount of water?

-When is the extra water storage used?
+When is the extra balancing lake ?

 Protecting nature and collecting extra water